 - where will people find basic information about me?

-How you answer these questions is to define your digital map.
+How you answer these questions will begin to define your digital map.

 A digital map is different from a digital footprint